Designing for users with visual impairments

 Get Stark, Get Started

-At Shout, we use an awesome plugin called Stark to make sure we’re producing accessible user interfaces for our clients, and more importantly, their customers.
+At Shout, we use a plugin called Stark to make sure we’re producing accessible user interfaces for our clients, and more importantly, their customers.

 Stark is available as a free plugin for Sketch, Adobe Xd and Figma and is a great place to start when it comes to designing with visual accessibility in mind.